ajaydeepsingh/ATLZoo/README.md

 Class project Database Design

 Prerequisites:
-- Run 'pip install -r requirements.txt' to make sure you have all the right dependencies
+- Run `pip install -r requirements.txt` to make sure you have all the right dependencies.

 TODO: